jlr2/IntroductionPaaS/openshift.md

 <br/><br/>

 #####  Practice 1.- Static web application
 &nbsp;&nbsp;&nbsp; Read the documentation [Creating the first application](https://iesgn.github.io/cloudandrelated/deploying_apps_openshift.html#/3).
 You will deploy a static web application on OpenShift.
+The documentation includes a video-tutorial explaining the steps.

+&nbsp;&nbsp;&nbsp; A summary is:
+1. Create a project
+2. Create an application: choose a catalog image +  write the GIT Repository URL (where the source code is).

+&nbsp;&nbsp;&nbsp;After these steps:
+1. Openshift will create a docker image (Use Docker)
+2. Openshift will create a pod, a service and a route (Use K8S).
+So, Openshift has deployed the application.
+3. The application can be accessed

 <br/><br/>